Norwegian Wood

 "The Foreign Ministry exam?"

 "That's it.
-Officially, it's called the "Foreign Affairs Public Service
+Officially, it's called the "Foreign Affairs Public

 Personnel First Class Service Examination'.
 What a joke!"